Spark Cleantech: paving the way for low-carbon hydrogen

 Hydrogen has a wide range of uses, from mobility in heavy transport (trains, buses, ships, airplanes, etc.) to heat and energy production for buildings and industrial applications.

 Hydrogen is therefore a promising energy carrier for the ecological transition, but its current production relies essentially on CO2-emitting processes.
-This leads to an ambivalent conclusion: despite its prominence in energy decarbonization plans, hydrogen production today remains one of the most polluting industries:
+We arrive at a mixed conclusion: despite its prominence in energy decarbonization plans, hydrogen production today remains one of the most polluting industries:

 Hydrogen's potential as a low-carbon energy source